is a very story-heavy game, and with that comes a large cast of characters, each interesting in both personality and visual design

 The Guard Captain of the City Watch, and the uncle of Callista.
 They are the last members of what was once a large family.
 After Callista learns that High Overseer Campbell is planning to kill him, she asks Corvo to save her uncle.

-I Owe You My Life: If Corvo kills/knocks out Campbell just as Cambell is preparing to strike Curnow down, Curnow will acknowledge that Corvo has saved his life and does not alert the Overseers to Corvo's presence, electing to repay his debt by allowing Corvo to walk away unhindered.
+- I Owe You My Life: If Corvo kills/knocks out Campbell just as Campbell is preparing to strike Curnow down, Curnow will acknowledge that Corvo has saved his life and does not alert the Overseers to Corvo's presence, electing to repay his debt by allowing Corvo to walk away unhindered.

-Tampering with Wine: Campbell attempts to kill him by putting poison in his wine.
-Corvo can either switch the glasses or smash them to save Curnow from death by poison.* Another option is to mix the wine, killing both Campbell and Curnow.
+- Tampering with Food and Drink: Campbell attempts to kill him by putting poison in his wine.
+Corvo can either switch the glasses or smash them to save Curnow from death by poison.*

 They walk above the Plague, above the rats, above the flooded streets.